adrianogiannacco/idea-grid/README.md

-# Cute Grids
+# Idea Grid

 ##About

-Cute Grids is a responsive grid system full of features to help designers and developers get started with their responsive layout.
+Idea Grid is a responsive grid system full of features to help designers and developers get started with their responsive layout.
 Visit [Cute Grids](http://www.cutegrids.com) for more details.

 ##Features